gilcrest/shirc/VALIDATION_GUIDE.md

 - Timestamp of last validation
 - Status of each checked component

+**Notes:**
+- The `tasks/` directory itself is tracked in git (contains task definitions)
+- The `.prerequisites_validated` file is git-ignored (runtime state)
-This flag file is automatically removed if validation fails on subsequent runs.
+- File is automatically removed if validation fails on subsequent runs

 ## Sample Output